dwellir-public/artillery-engine-substrate/README.md

         ...
         count: 100
 ```

-The plugin also enable things that is not easy to script via the yaml file.
+### Advanced usage
+It is generally not required to develop any code to run Test Scripts with artillery.

+However, the plugin allows using custom javascript functions for complex actions that may not be possible to implement via
+the yaml test script.

-Let's try to make a multi query operation
+Let's look at an example, consider the following multi query operation:
 ```js
 const [{ nonce: accountNonce }, now] = await Promise.all([
    userContext.api.query.system.account(ALICE),